How to Star Test a Telescope and Fix Optical Aberrations

 If you can see notches taken out the edges like the one at 10 o'clock here, this is most likely because the mirrors are out of alignment

-Most telescopes, if not all, will have some kind of aberration.
-Even the most expensive telescope are not 100% optically perfect.
+Most telescopes, if not all, will have some aberration.
+Even the most expensive telescopes are not 100% optically perfect.

-If the concentric rings are not perfectly round, either egg-shaped or ellipses then there is most likely a distortion on the mirror.
+Suppose the concentric rings are not perfectly round, either egg-shaped or ellipses.
+In that case, there is most likely a distortion in the mirror.
 This distortion is called Astigmatism.
-If the direction of elongation changes as you move from inside to outside focus then it is probable that the mirror clamps are too tight.
-Loosen them a little and try again and hopefully, this problem is resolved.
+If the direction of elongation changes as you move from inside to outside focus, then it is probable that the mirror clamps are too tight.
+Loosen them a little and try again; hopefully, this problem will be resolved.

 Spherical Aberrations

 Another problem frequently encountered is spherical aberration.
 This is when the outer parts of the lens or mirror don't quite have the same focus as the centre parts.
-Cheap telescopes often suffer from spherical aberration and it makes viewing faint objects quite difficult and can make pin-sharp views impossible.
+Cheap telescopes often suffer from spherical aberration, making viewing faint objects quite difficult and making pin-sharp views impossible.

-There are two types of spherical aberration, under-corrected and over-corrected.
-If you have over-correction the concentric rings inside focus will not be sharp, yet the outside focus will be.
-If the inside focus is sharp and the outside focus is blurry then you have under-correction.
-If the outermost ring has spikes or streaks it indicates that the mirror may have a turned-down edge.
+There are two types of spherical aberration: under-corrected and over-corrected.
+If you have over-correction, the concentric rings inside focus will not be sharp, but the outside focus will be.
+If the inside focus is sharp and the outside focus is blurry, you have under-correction.
+The mirror may have a turned-down edge if the outermost ring has spikes or streaks.

 The methods for fixing these aberrations, or if they are even possible to fix, depends on the type of telescope you have and the amount of adjustability it offers.
 You should check your handbook that came with the 'scope.